nutanc/learnpython/python_english.md

    statement(s)
 ```

 Now that we new a word in Python language lets use it to write the solution to the above problem.
-We can write "" in Python as
+We can write "If Number_of_apples_raja_has is more than Number_of_apples_rani_has then Raja is the winner.
+Otherwise Rani is the winner.
+If both have equal number of apples, then it's a tie" in Python as

 ```python
 if Number_of_apples_raja_has > Number_of_apples_rani_has:
     print("Raja is the winner")